greg-raven/Uncommon-Sense/_posts/2023-05-08-the-only-recourse-for-betrayal.md

 ---
-title: 'The only recourse for betrayal'
+title: "The only recourse for betrayal"
 layout: post
 categories:
 - corruption